The Preventing Child Abuse Conference 2025: A Proactive Approach to Safeguarding and Prevention

 Profile for NSPCC

-• Protecting Children from AI-Generated Sexual Abuse
+• Case Study: Tackling AI-Generated Images of Sexual Abuse

 • Explaining how AI tools are being exploited to create and distribute child sexual abuse material (CSAM) and drawing upon real cases